_edited.png)

 Wake Forest University has a significant resource for advanced scientific investigations into the promises of this revolution: the Nano and Quantum Technologies Laboratory.
 NanoteQ was born of the need to foster within our community, a deeper awareness and understanding of this world-wide re-alignment, its technologies and its impacts.
 Its purpose is create an ecosystem of innovation and discovery around rapidly evolving frontier technologies, bringing our campus and our region together to lead in the key technology areas of: Quantum Machines, Synthetic intelligence, Green Worlds, Restorative Biotechnologies and the Human-Machine interface.

-1. Create an ecosystem of innovation and discovery around such quickly evolving frontier technologies as Quantum Machines, AI, Green Worlds, and Restorative Biotech.
+1. Create an ecosystem of innovation and discovery around the quickly evolving frontier technologies: Quantum Machines, Synthetic Intelligence, Green Worlds, and Biotechnology Interfaces.

-2. Develop and provide access to state of the art research capabilities through Laboratory user facilities.
+2. Develop and provide access to significant research capabilities through Laboratory user facilities.

-3. Support efforts in community building, promote discourse through conferences and courses, lead efforts for joint-PI research support establishing multi-disciplinary approaches to technological innovation.
+3. Support scientific community building, promote discourse through conferences and courses, lead efforts in joint-PI research support, and establish "best practices" approaches to technological innovation.

 95 W 32 nd Street Winston Salem NC 27105